burki/asr-finetune/README.md

 To track the progress of your experiment, log into you HPC account forwarding port 6007 onto you local machine through `ssh -L 16006:127.0.0.1:6007 USER@curta.zedat.fu-berlin.de`

-Run `tensorboard --logdir /scratch/USER/ray_results/output_tag/` where output_tag is again the one from the config file.
+Run `tensorboard --logdir /scratch/USER/ray_results/output_tag/ --bind_all` where output_tag is again the one from the config file.

 # Update Notes